 The fund manager uses various valuation techniques that require significant judgement in determining appropriate assumptions.

-Valuations are prepared in accordance with the International Private Equity and Venture Capital Valuation Guidelines, which follow the valuation principles of International Financial Reporting Standards and United States Generally Accepted Accounting Principles.
+Valuations on the private debt are prepared in accordance with the International Private Equity and Venture Capital Valuation Guidelines, which follow the valuation principles of International Financial Reporting Standards and United States Generally Accepted Accounting Principles.